arangodb/docs-hugo/site/content/3.12/arangograph/api/set-up-a-connection.md

 ---
-title: Getting Started with the ArangoGraph API
+title: Get started with the ArangoGraph API
-menuTitle: Getting started with the API
+menuTitle: Get started with the API
 weight: 5
 description: >-
    Quick start guide on how to set up a connection to the ArangoGraph API
 archetype: default
+aliases:
+  - ../arangograph-api/getting-started-with-the-api
 ---
 The instructions below are a quick start guide on how to set up a connection to the ArangoGraph API.